-This document is a guide to creating an advancing a D&D character for play in the Forgotten Realms campaign featuring BALDUR'S GATE: DESCENT INTO AVERNUS and managed by the D&D Adventurers League.
+This document is a guide to creating an advancing a D&D character for play in the Forgotten Realms campaign managed by the D&D Adventurers League.
 The rules here are supplemented by the Adventurers League FAQ (also found in the Adventurers League Player's Pack).